Sequin13/Optimization-of-the-airline/README.md

 # TSP Solver for DreamFlight Airline

-This project provides a solution to the Traveling Salesman Problem (TSP) for DreamFlight Airline, optimizing the route for its flights.
+This project provides a solution to the Traveling Salesman Problem (TSP) for DreamFlight Airline (imaginary airline), optimizing the route for its flights.
 The TSP is a classic optimization problem where the goal is to find the shortest possible route that visits a given set of cities and returns to the starting city.
 In this case, the cities represent airports, and the distances between them are calculated based on their geographical coordinates.

 ## TSP Solver Implementation